Skip to main content

 Since 2015, the Lake Chad Basin has been targeted by attacks by non-state armed groups, leading to significant internal and cross-border population displacements.
 In addition, there are internal intercommunity conflicts over access to natural resources.

 In the East of Chad, the crisis is considered a long- lasting crisis, with people arriving continuously stranded and without any resources, this put a further stress on the extremely poor population creating a high risk of further degradation.
-A total of 573,000 refugees are settled in, 260,000 of which are relocated in various camps further from the border (each camp with a population ranging from 40,000 to 50,000).
+A total of 589,000 registered as refugees are settled in, 49% of which are relocated in various camps further from the border (each camp with a population ranging from 40,000 to 50,000).
+A 6th camp, Dougui has been opened to allow the relocation of the refugees still stranded in the Adre border town.
+Additional sites are needed to accommodate refugees who are still arriving at the border.
+The influx of refugees has put the existing health infrastructure under severe strain, hence the urgent need for enhanced medical and humanitarian assistance.

 Chad Country Map